All Episodes

 We've done human cloning in sheep, in cows, and in mice.

-So there's no reason to believe, no reason at all to believe that human cloning won't
+So three species already, and we've done the same Technology in people already, so there's no reason to believe, no reason at all to believe that human cloning won't work in people.

 Could we grow a person in a cow?

-One of the problems with Dolly was they had to try like 250 times in order to get an egg to work, using a very technically difficult method.
+Maybe there were one of the problems with DALI was they had to try like 250 times in order to get an egg to work using a very technically difficult method.

 Well, cows produce many, many, many eggs.

-And what we're finding with cows, and this is going to be a great boon for people who are concerned about rare species of animals, is that cows produce a lot of eggs, the eggs are very big, they're easy to manipulate, and what they're talking about doing is using cows' eggs to grow pandas and other endangered species.
+And what we're finding with cows, and this is going to be a great boon for people who are concerned about rare species of animals, is that cows produce a lot of eggs.

 Maybe not lizards, but certainly any kind of similar animal, any mammal, in a cow egg by removing the DNA of the cow and putting in the DNA of any animal you want and using the cow as an incubator.